Our role in advancing equity

 This region has a choice.
 Improving access to opportunity can make people’s lives better.
 Closing these disparities will make the Twin Cities region stronger and more prosperous.
 In 2040, if people of color enjoyed the same socioeconomic status as whites, it would result in 274,000 fewer residents in poverty and an additional $431.8 billion in personal income.

-To advance racial and economic equity across the metropolitan area, the Council’s priority will be expanding real choices for housing and transportation.
+To advance racial and economic equity across the metropolitan area, our priority is expanding real choices for housing and transportation.